mayan-edms/Mayan-EDMS/docs/mercs/merging-roles-and-groups.rst

 In reality there is almost a 1 to 1 correlation between Roles and Groups.
-Other permissions systems already use Groups as permission units without disavantages.
+Other permissions systems already use Groups as permission units without disadvantages.
 An example of this is LDAP and its commercial counterpart Active Directory.

 Motivation